Tahlequah, the orca who carried her dead calf for 17 days, is pregnant again

 Scientists John Durban, senior scientist of Southall Environmental Associates and Holly Fearnbach, marine mammal research director for the nonprofit SR3, recently finished recording drone images of the southern residents and discovered pregnancies amid the J, K and L pods.
 The recordings were done as part of a long-term study of the body condition of the endangered southern resident orcas that frequent Puget Sound.
 The photography is done non-invasively by a remote-activated drone flown more than 100 feet over the whales.

 The pregnancies are not unusual, so the scientists don’t usually announce them.
-But Tahlequah’s pregnancy carries a special meaning for a region that grieved the loss of her calf along with her.
+But Tahlequah’s pregnancy carries a special meaning for a region that grieved the loss of the calf.

 The southern residents are struggling to survive, and most pregnancies for these embattled whales are not successful.
 Tahlequah’s baby was the first for the whales in three years.
 The southern residents have since had two more calves, in J pod and L pod.
 Both are still alive.

-Tahlequah’s baby is still a long way away, and like all the orca moms-to-be, Tahlequah will need every chance to bring her baby into the world — and keep it alive.
+Tahlequah’s baby is still a long way away, and like all the orca moms-to-be, Tahlequah, or J-35, will need every chance to bring her baby into the world — and keep it alive.
+The gestation period for orcas is typically 18 months, and families stick together for life.

 Everyone on the water all over the region can help, Fearnbach and Durban said.
 All boaters of every type should be careful to respect the whales’ space and give them the peace and quiet they need, they said.